golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% problem /%}

-Sometimes, `ray up` might timeout with a note saying that there is no node available.
+Sometimes, `ray up` might time out with a note saying that there is no node available.

 It might look like this:
 ```